Performance Management

 The issues can become complex and it is important to follow a set structure with the aim of improving the employees performance and putting in place opportunities for the employee’s assistance.
 However, inevitably sometimes performance cannot be improved and this may result in the dismissal of the employee.
 With good advice you can reduce the risk of a claim and reduce the complications that can arise to the business by a claim being made.

 Our employment team is able to provide you with the necessary guidance and advice to ensure you follow the correct procedures to protect both yourself as the employer and your employees.
 It can be a minefield, but we can help you navigate your way through it.
-We offer no-obligation initial appointments and can meet you at any of our office locations in Market Harborough, Leicester or Wigston.
+We offer no-obligation initial appointments and can meet you at our office locations in Market Harborough and Leicester.
 You can contact the team directly by calling 0116 212 1000 or complete our online contact form.